ChainSafe/game-docs-v2/docs/v2.5/15_lootboxes.md

 Lootboxes are a great way to offer your users NFTs, tokens & variety of other things in a gamified way.
 Many things from cosmetics to in game items can be offered with a sense of randomness to help facilitate anticipation and hopefully a fun way to bring developers some much needed revenue.

-## Lootbox Example Scene
-We have an example scene setup if you want to check it out.
-It goes through different lootbox rarities and allows you to see what happens during the lootbox process.
-This will be converted to a prefab as well for ease of use.

 ## Solidity Contracts
 The repo for the lootbox contracts can be found [here](https://github.com/ChainSafe/vrf-lootbox-contracts)